 The consensus was yes, but upon being asked to give specifics, only my wife and I named anything other than the special bond of motherhood.

 I named courage in battle as a prototypical masculine trait.
 She named a quiet and gentle spirit as a feminine trait I don’t think anybody thought what we said was accurate.
 But for clarity, from a Biblical point of view, the virtues in Scripture are for every person and from a philosophical point of view, justice, courage, temperance, and prudence and for both sexes as well.
 But with that background, the question is this, does the Bible praise certain traits as particularly masculine/feminine (despite their being virtues for all)?
 And does the Bible condemn certain traits in one sex more than another?
 Those two questions, if the Bible does either or both of those things, might yield a picture of what traits/virtues/vices are masculine and feminine.
 With respect to having a quiet spirit, while 1 Peter 3:1-4 extols this traits with respect to a wife’s relationship to her husband, the Bible portrays it as a general virtue for all humanity in Psalm 131 and in 1 Peter 2, Peter attributes a quiet spirit to Jesus.

 I started to wonder, how might one find traits that were, on average more feminine and on average more masculine.
 I think it would look something like this:

-- Same Sex Admiration/Aversion
+- Same-Sex Admiration/Aversion

-- Ask members of both sexes what they admire in same-sex friends, role models, co-workers, politicians, etc. You’ll have to define the traits to ensure, as much as possible, that the traits are seen the same way.
+- Ask members of both sexes what they admire in same-sex friends, role models, co-workers, politicians, etc. You’ll have to define the traits to ensure, as much as possible, that the traits are seen in the same way.
 It may also be possible to use questions using trait behavior from other valid constructs.

 - Ask members of both sexes a similar question but with respect to aversion, mockery, avoidance, etc.